mad-lab-fau/BioPsyKit/paper/paper.md

 # BioPsyKit Structure

 The following section describes the structure and the core modules of `BioPsyKit`.
-An overview is also provided in Figure \autoref{fig:overview}.
+An overview is also provided in \autoref{fig:overview}.

 ![Overview of BioPsyKit.\label{fig:overview}](img/biopsykit_overview_figure.pdf)